Hamilton the Musical: A Lesson Plan with a Unique Perspective

 I know, I know….the world knows about Hamilton, the Broadway musical.

 A combination of rap, musical, history and fabulous storytelling Hamilton is more than exceptional.
-It transcends modern day musicals with its uniqueness.
+It transcends modern-day musicals with its unique crafting.

 Many American History and Language Arts teachers are teaching the musical in their classroom.
 Consequently, our students are learning about American history which they might never have learned otherwise

 What about the theater teachers?
 Or music teachers?

 They are probably teaching the story and listening to the music.